itzg/docker-minecraft-server/README.md

 ```

 Autopause is not compatible with `EXEC_DIRECTLY=true` and the two cannot be set together.
+You should use mc-health instead mc-status for healtcheck/readiness probe with autopause enabled. mc-status is known to have issues with paused servers.

 The following environment variables define the behaviour of auto-pausing:
 * `AUTOPAUSE_TIMEOUT_EST`, default `3600` (seconds)
   describes the time between the last client disconnect and the pausing of the process (read as timeout established)